 Because zero-days inherently violate user and corporate privacy, and in some cases the law, the use of the exploits is hotly debated by law enforcement, hackers, and developers.
 In an attempt to reduce the number of critical exploits in the market, Google and other large tech companies offer bug bounty programs that provide cash incentives to individuals who locate, document, and disclose loopholes.
 Gray and white hat hackers, and many tech companies, follow the Rain Forest Puppy (RFP) policy, unofficial guidance that stipulates vendors should have at least five working days to respond before a bug is disclosed to the public.
 To avoid association with unscrupulous hackers, many private cybersecurity firms, hacking teams, and government organizations adhere to RFP and similar policies.

 - Zero Days: Why the disturbing Stuxnet documentary is a must-see (TechRepublic)

 - Guess who's buying zero-day vulnerabilities?
 (TechRepublic)

 SEE: Cybersecurity spotlight: The ransomware battle (Tech Pro Research)

-Why zero days matter
+Why do zero days matter?